case story

 Immersive ecosystems

-Choose a habitat.
-The UI dissolves.
+At any moment, the UI can dissolve.
 Fiordland rain, rainforest canopy, northwest coast at dusk.
 A place, not a page.

 4. 04